MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Focused on sophisticated circumvention rather than brute force rule breaking
 - Emphasized stealth and plausible deniability in marketing strategies
 - Maintained aggressive marketing goals while adding more nuanced approach
+- Storing user IDs in Stripe customer metadata for reliable association
+- Using Stripe webhooks as the source of truth for subscription status
+- Implementing robust error handling throughout the subscription flow
+- Using `maybeSingle()` instead of `single()` for Supabase queries that might return no results
+- Using wildcard `*` for Supabase select queries to avoid 406 errors
+- Using test mode for all Stripe operations during development
+- Implementing clear test mode indicators in the UI to avoid confusion
+- Using specific test price IDs for consistent checkout flow
+- Maintaining separate environment variables for test and production
+- Enhancing webhook handlers to properly process test events

 ## Next Steps
 1. Monitor error rates after deployment